basho/basho_docs/content/riak/ts/1.4.0/using/timerepresentations.md

 transitions differently.

 {{% note title="REMINDER" %}}
-We recommend against using ISO 8601 strings in production.
+We do NOT recommend using ISO 8601 strings in production.
 Production applications should use the TS-supported client libraries to pass timestamps as integers, as this will ensure better performance and correctness.
 {{% /note %}}

 For more information on time zones, see [Learn About Timestamps][learn timestamps timezone].